 "I've accomplished something that nobody else has been able to accomplish," Mr Trump told reporters.
 "He should have done it a long time ago."

 The White House released copies of the original birth certificate, with a stamp verifying its authenticity.
 White House officials said they had been given a waiver by Hawaii public health officials, as the state's policy in general bars release of long-form birth certificates.
+Birthers unsatisfied The document shows Barack Hussein Obama II was born 4 August 1961 at Kapiolani Maternity and Gynecological Hospital in Honolulu, to Barack Hussein Obama, a 25-year-old student, and Stanley Ann Dunham, 18, and includes the signature of the attending physician.

 It remains unclear whether the release of the birth certificate will satisfy the most hard-core birthers.